 The training programme for 2024 has now been finalised.
 For those wishing to secure a place on the programme of their choice, please book using the online Sailia platform which is now OPEN for bookings.

-The Watch House, On the Quay, Orford
+The Watch House Gallery, Orford

 August 17th and 18th 2024

 Usual cup races with emphasis on ‘classic’ boats.
-Non-sailing events based on 1924 Orford Regatta.
-Summer party and disco Aug 17th.
+Non-sailing events based on 1924 Orford Regatta Summer party and disco Aug 17th.
 Sail-past Sunday Aug 18th

 Aug 26th Bank Holiday Monday